 Indian farmers have the smallest landholding in the world.
 While the global average of landholding size is 5.5 hectares, the size in India is 0.5 to 1.15 hectares.
 Growing urbanization and more diversion of land towards non-agricultural means less land for agriculture.
 The result of which, farming lands are vanishing at an alarming rate.

 The effects of demonetisation lingered and greatly influenced the rural economy.
 Due to the nation-wide cash crunch, there was a collapse in demand for vegetables in wholesale markets.
 This badly impacted the fruit and vegetable sellers.
 Small farmers need cash on daily basis.
-To buy pesticides, pay the labor, transporting the produce etc. Lack of inputs and raw materials to grow crops resulted in lower yields, reducing their sale and profits.
+To buy pesticides, pay the labour, transporting the produce etc. Lack of inputs and raw materials to grow crops resulted in lower yields, reducing their sale and profits.
+The big farmers couldn’t pay to the wages to the labourers working on the fields.
 Worst hit were the farmers who had taken loans for agriculture.
 Failure to get returns for their produce pushed them further into massive debt.
 Further, after demonetisation, traders at the government-run markets will only be paid by cheque.
 So, if a farmer goes to sell his grains he will be paid by cheque and not cash.
 Adding to their misery, as they will have to stand in the bank queue to deposit it, maybe a week more to withdraw it.